 The customer or user of the product shall consider the results of the certification within his system risk management process.
 For the evolution of attack methods and techniques to be covered, the customer should define the period of time until a re-assessment for the TOE is required and thus requested from the sponsor of the certificate.

 The strength of the cryptographic algorithms and protocols was not rated in the course of this evaluation.
-This specifically applies to the following proprietary or non-standard algorithms, protocols and implementations: none, which are out of scope as there are no security claims relating to these.
+This specifically applies to the following proprietary or non-standard algorithms, protocols and implementations: none.

 3 Security Target